Morning, Monday, 8th November 2021

 ***Full-scale policy conference taking place online***

-Taking place as the Health and Care Bill has entered parliament, this conference will be an opportunity to discuss how the reforms will support developments in integration and address some of the barriers, with the bill including legislation for the formation of integrated care boards as well as a statutory duty for the NHS and local authorities to have a collaborative partnership.
+Taking place as the Health and Care Bill progresses through Parliament, this conference will be an opportunity to discuss how the reforms will support developments in integration and address some of the barriers, with the Bill including legislation on the formation of integrated care boards as well as a statutory duty for the NHS and local authorities to have a collaborative partnership.

 Our forums are known for attracting strong interest from policymakers and stakeholders.
-Places have been reserved by officials from the Crown Commercial Service; Defra; the Department of Health and Social Care; the Government Legal Department; and the Prime Minister’s Office.
-Also due to attend are representatives from the NHS Confederation; Res Consortium; and The Lewisham Pensioners' Forum.
+Places have been reserved by officials from the Care Quality Commission; the Crown Commercial Service; Defra; the Department of Health and Social Care; the Government Legal Department; Her Majesty's Prison and Probation Service; the National Audit Office; the Prime Minister’s Office; and The Scottish Government.
+Also due to attend are representatives from the Acacium Group; Browne Jacobson; Buckinghamshire New University; Change Grow Live; Changing Lives; Lewisham and Greenwich NHS Trust; Marwood Group; McKesson UK; MSD; NHS Confederation; NHS London Procurement Partnership; North Tyneside Council; Patient Participation Group; Porchlight; Res Consortium; Stroke Association; Takeda; The Fishermen's Mission; The Lewisham Pensioners' Forum; and Thomas Pocklington Trust.

 Overall, we expect speakers and attendees to be a senior and informed group including Members of both Houses of Parliament, and senior government officials involved in this area of public policy, together with representatives from ICSs, PCNs, and executive agencies including clinical staff, regulators, local authorities, the social care sector, the independent and third sectors, patient groups, law firms, consultancies, and others affected by the issues discussed as well as academics and think tanks, and reporters from the national and specialist media.